OutSystems/docs-odc/src/eap/architecture/intro.md

 The auto-scale controller collects logs and metrics from each of the app containers running in each Runtime stage cluster.
 Developers and DevOps engineers can filter logs on the Project Neo Portal.

 Automatic monitoring by EKS replaces unhealthy app containers running in each Runtime stage cluster with a replica.
+An  app container is unhealthy if it's continuously unresponsive.

 Automated monitoring supports Site Reliability Engineering (SRE) on the Platform.